 The SBF Program will make reasonable attempts to contact all Business Applicants to schedule meetings, collect documentation, or obtain other necessary information.
 If the Program has made five (5) consecutive unsuccessful attempts to contact a Business Applicant, with no follow up contact from the Business Applicant, the applicant will be sent a Non-Responsive Notice.
 Contact attempts should be made using different methods of communication at different times of the day/week.
-The Non-Responsive Notification provide contact information for the SBF Program, advises the applicant of the next steps in the application process and notifies the applicant that they must contact the SBF Program within fourteen (14) calendar days of the date of the letter.
-If the Business Applicant fails to contact the SBF Program within the allotted fourteen (14) calendar days allowed, the application will be closed.
+The Non-Responsive Notification provides contact information for the SBF Program, advises the applicant of the next steps in the application process, and notifies the applicant that they must contact the SBF Program within fourteen (14) calendar days of the date of the letter.
+If the Business Applicant fails to contact the SBF Program within the allotted fourteen (14) calendar days allowed, the application will be placed in an "Inactive" status.
+Once the Application status is update to "inactive", the Applicant will receive an Inactive Application Notice.
+The Applicant will have up to six (6) months from the date of the Inactive Application Notice to contact the Program to re-activate their application.
+Failure to contact the Program within six (6) months from the date of the Inactive Application Notice will result in closure of the application due to the non-responsiveness of the Applicant.